skinnydini/SML5202-2021-Final/page3.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/93sK4jTGrss" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   </div>

   <p>Morphology is the study of words and their component parts, known by linguists as 'morphemes'.
 It is instinctive to assume that only words are assigned meanings.
-However, upon closer analysis, we can see that it isn't just entire words that have meanings.</p>
+However, upon closer analysis, we can see that it isn't just entire words that have meanings.
+For example, if I take a noun (for example, 'plant') and add an '-s' to it (to create 'plants'), I have changed the meaning of the word and it has become a plural.
+From this, we can infer that '-s' carries a meaning.
+But we know through our knowledge of the English language that '-s' isn't a word!
+Therefore, there must be a language unit smaller than a word that still carries meaning, and this is what we call a morpheme.</p>

   <hr>
 </div>